thaonguyyen/etl_data_processor/README.md

 # ETL-Data-Processor
 ## Database
 I utilized MySQL as the database to store my tables.
+I made this database using the root account and password.

 create database sales;